anatollupacescu/skele/README.md

 A precondition is a stop rule - if the precondition body evaluates to true - it means the flow of the program stops.

 Two preconditions can be defined the same line.
-The first one represents a real life invariant and the second one represents failure for a technical reason.
+The first one represents a real life invariant and the second one represents a failure that occurred for a technical reason.

 The last one is a set of one or more `pos` (postconditions) representing side efects.